Google unveils cloud products to help analyze and organize data

 The first of Google’s new cloud products is Datastream, a serverless change data capture and replication service.
 Datastream enables enterprises to ingest data streams in real time, from Oracle and MySQL databases to Google Cloud services — including BigQuery, Cloud SQL for PostgreSQL, Google Cloud Storage, and Cloud Spanner.
 Google says that for early customers like Schnuck Markets, Datastream simplified their architecture and reduced lag for Oracle data replication to BigQuery and CloudSQL.

 Available in preview in Q3, Analytics Hub, a complementary product, exchanges data and analytics assets throughout organizations to address challenges in data reliability.
-Analytics Hub provides a way to access and share data at lower cost, allowing data providers and organizations to control and monitor how their data is being used and create a curated library of internal and external assets.
+Analytics Hub provides a way to access and share data at a lower cost, allowing data providers and organizations to control and monitor how their data is being used and create a curated library of internal and external assets.

 As for Dataplex, it’s an intelligent data fabric that lets organizations manage, monitor, and govern their data across data lakes, data warehouses, and databases.
 Automated data quality allows data scientists to address data consistency using AI and machine learning capabilities from Google or a third party and a pay-as-you-go model.
 Early user Equifax is working with Google to incorporate Dataplex into its core analytics platform.